 Another good experience was to help catch strayed cats in the mountains for ligation in the hospital.
-I learned to use cage trap and even got to see the ligation.
+I learned to use a cage trap and even got to see the ligation.

 — Chau Sin Lee

-This month, I got to work on chicken embryo in virus practical lessons.
-I had to inoculate virus into the egg by punching a hole in the eggshell with a puncher.
+This month, I got to work on the chicken embryos in virus practical lessons.
+I had to inoculate the virus into the egg by punching a hole in the eggshell with a puncher.
 It took me a bit of time because the eggshell was soft and vulnerable and I had to make a small hole in it.
 After that, I injected the viral solution into the amniotic cavity of the embryo.
 A week later, we observed the embryo by removing the shell carefully.
 Surprisingly, the amniotic fluid of our embryo was green instead of pale yellow.
-The teaching assistant guessed that it might have been the result of a contamination during egg culture.
+The teaching assistant guessed that it might have been the result of contamination during egg culture.

 — Yu Ernest

 There is a great array of student societies in NTU, in which I participate the most is the Love Live Society (LLS).
-Obviously, from the name we can tell that the society aims at helping the stray animals through our own ability, bringing them love and warmth.
+Obviously, from the name we can tell that society aims at helping the stray animals through our own ability, bringing them love and warmth.

 — Lau Wun Lam